reubenmiller/thin-edge.io/tests/RobotFramework/SETUP.md

     * How to speed up the image process by at least installing tedge (and just using the specially built image for the base, and only doing bootstrapp)
     * How to cleanup after each tests (but also support using 1 image for the suite)

-* Setup
-    * Should have an adapter option so you can control for individual calls to Setup which end device is used

 * New commands
     * Convert to Debian arch: arm64 -> aarch64
     * Convert to Rust arch: aarch64 -> arm64